ImageMagick/Usage-Markdown/morphology/index.md

 You can use sets of skeleton thinning kernels to solve this problem.

-A simplier solution is to [Erode](#erode) the image slightly to give the kernels something to work with.
+A simpler solution is to [Erode](#erode) the image slightly to give the kernels something to work with.
 I will also only erode and thin the 'Red' and 'Green' channels, so as to leave original shape in blue.

 ~~~